 The best display of shooting stars all year — the annual “Geminid meteor shower” — is going on now!
-Although the peak occurs over the evening of Wednesday, December 13 — that’s the middle of the workweek! — you can see many shooting stars during the nights following the peak — through at least December 18.
+Although the peak occurs over the evening of Wednesday, December 12 — that’s the middle of the workweek! — you can see many shooting stars during the next nights following the peak.
 In this article we’ll discuss what a meteor shower is, how to view the shooting stars, and when to view them.

 Meteor Showers 101

 Shooting stars are meteors — small particles in space that quickly burn up in Earth’s atmosphere.
 Most meteor showers result from particles left over from comets that have visited our neck of the galactic woods.
 But the particles for the Geminid meteor shower (or “the Geminids” for short) are part of the debris trail left by an asteroid called “3200 Phaethon” as it orbits the Sun.
 Earth passes through this debris trail each December, resulting in the Geminids.
 It’s called the “Geminids” because the shooting stars in this meteor shower all appear to fly toward us from the constellation Gemini (the Twins).